Fees & Funding

 - Government loans to cover tuition fees and/or living costs

 Eligibility criteria applies.
-To find out more about financial support options available to you, please contact our degree team.
+To find out more about financial support options available to you please see below, if you have any questions please contact our degree team.

 Eligible Home Fee students that are new to higher education can apply for a tuition fee loan through the Student Loans Company.
 You will not have to pay anything up-front, and you will not have to repay anything until after you have graduated and are earning a minimum salary.
 For more information on the current repayment thresholds, please visit the government Student Finance page.
 Depending on your residency status you may also be able to apply for a maintenance loan for living expenses from the government.
 This is means-tested and dependent on household income.

-The Conservatoire for Dance and Drama offers scholarships in the form of fee discounts and cash bursaries to eligible Home Fee students , depending on their financial circumstances.
-Full details of eligibility criteria and what is available can be found here.
+National Centre for Circus Arts offers scholarships in the form of cash bursaries to eligible Home Fee students , depending on their financial circumstances.

-If you wish to be considered for a Conservatoire scholarship, you need to complete an application to Student Finance England (or its equivalent) as early as possible in order to be means-tested.
-This will allow the Conservatoire to assess what level of support you may be entitled to.
+If you wish to be considered for a scholarship, you need to complete an application to Student Finance England (or its equivalent) as early as possible in order to be means-tested.
+This will allow us to assess what level of support you may be entitled to.

 NCCA is supported by the Leverhulme Trust and is in receipt of funding for Arts Scholarships.